 - Accessories: Just like a stroller, many wagons come with an array of accessories (some included, some sold separately).
 Take note of what the wagon comes with and what you can add on.
 This includes sun shades, snack trays, beverage holders, etc.

 Ready to shop?
-Here are our favorite wagons and why.
+Below, check out our favorite wagons for nearly every need and price point.

 A relative newcomer to the kids’ gear space, the Joey wagon is very well-designed.
 It fits two children and has straps for their safety.
 It comes with a one-step footbrake and front-locking wheels, a storage basket, a child’s tray that fits in the middle for snacks and drinks, a cup holder (for the adult pulling it), a UPF 50+ canopy, and an adjustable handle bar for push-and-pull modes.
 This wagon has actual seats for your kids as well as a mesh footwell so your kids will be super comfortable as they ride around, plus it has an added basket to store your gear.